JkellerX/restful-booker-API-Tests/README.md

 The application sometimes returns status code 201 instead of 200 during ping check.

 ### Reproduction Steps
-1. Install the application according to the provided instructions.
+1. Install the application according to the instructions provided.
 2. Install testing tools.
 3. Set up the environment for http://localhost:3001/ in POSTMAN.
 4. Create a collection and request for Get/Ping - HealthCheck.